Are drinking alcohol and erectile dysfunction (ED) connected?

 - Parkinson’s disease.

-- Many meds (see list in section VI)
+- Many meds (see list in section V).

 The first thing to remember is that erectile dysfunction is a medical problem.
-Therefore, you should discuss it with your doctor.
-Of course it may embarrass you, but to your doctor it’s just another day at the office.
+So you should discuss it with your doctor.
+Of course it may embarrass you.
+But to your doctor it’s just another day at the office.
 And your doctor has dealt with it many, many times before.
 This Harvard site has very practical suggestions for how to bring up the subject with your doctor.

 The FDA has approved these meds for treating ED.
 They work by increasing blood flow to the penis.

-However, all have potentially very serious side-effects for some men.
-Therefore, you should talk with your doctor about this.
-Obviously, never use an online “doctor.”
+Of course, never use an online “doctor.”
 Nor buy them through the internet or elsewhere.
-To do so is only asking for problems.
+To do so is only asking for trouble.

 Some medications can be inserted through the tip of the penis into the urethra.
 That is the tube that carries urine and semen.
 Or the patient can inject shots into his penis before sex.